 Total Expenditure/Value: $87,000

 Gas Cards Distributed

-The year 2020 was an unprecidented year of challenges worldwide, as well as for Our Lady of Light Conference of Saint Vincent de Paul.
-Yet we continued to be blessed with the time, talent and treasure from our supporters willing to help meet the greater demand we’ve experienced during the Covid-19 pandemic.
+The year 2023 continued to present challenges for Our Lady of Light Conference of Saint Vincent de Paul.
+Yet we continued to be blessed with the time, talent and treasures from our supporters willing to help meet the greater demand we’ve experienced due to Hurricane Ian and soaring inflation.